Financial Independence. Why is it so important?

 To reach this condition you must have a constant increase of your savings and investments that allow you to retire if and when you want, or do a job you really desire to do.

-When you reach Financial freedom you can stop to work to make money, because your money is working hard for you.
+When you reach Financial freedom you can stop working to make money, because your money is working hard for you.

 When your money makes even more money, you are on the highway to financial freedom!

-Reaching Financial Independence is a matter of Shockingly Simple Math.
+Reaching F I R E is a matter of Shockingly Simple Math.

 To reach Financial Freedom you have to reach a number: this number is your passport to Freedom.